KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

     ##        'Positive' Class : Y
     ##

-Random forest is performing superior than other models that I built previously.
+Random forest is performing superior than other models built previously.

 -   This random forest model has the highest accuracy at 77.4%.
 -   This accuracy is higher than the “No Information Rate” at 69.5%.
 -   The “No Information Rate” is outside the 95% CI of 70.5%-83.3%, it indicates that the accuracy is significant.
 -   The sensitivity is the highest so far at 80.5%.
--   The specificity is not the highest but it is fairly good at 70.37%.
+-   The specificity is not the highest but is fairly good at 70.37%.
 -   The gap between sensitivity and specificity is the smallest compared to other models built.